storyblok/storyblok-js/README.md

 ## Support

-For bugs or feature requests, please [submit an issue](https://github.com/storyblok/js/issues/new/choose).
+For bugs or feature requests, please [submit an issue](https://github.com/storyblok/storyblok-js/issues/new/choose).

 > [!IMPORTANT]
 > Please search existing issues before submitting a new one.
 Issues without a minimal reproducible example will be closed.
 [Why reproductions are Required](https://antfu.me/posts/why-reproductions-are-required).

 ### I can't share my company project code

 We understand that you might not be able to share your company's project code.
 Please provide a minimal reproducible example that demonstrates the issue by using tools like [Stackblitz](https://stackblitz.com) or a link to a Github Repo lease make sure you include a README file with the instructions to build and run the project, important not to include any access token, password or personal information of any kind.

-### I only have a question
+### Feedback

 If you have a question, please ask in the [Discuss Storyblok on Discord](https://discord.gg/jKrbAMz) channel.

-## Contributing

-If you're interested in contributing to js, please read our [contributing docs](https://github.com/storyblok/.github/blob/main/CONTRIBUTING.md) before submitting a pull request.

 ## License